andreswebs/terraform-aws-ecs-fsx-sftp/README.md

 ### FSx

 The AWS FSx for Windows file system must be configured with access for a domain user with permissions to read and write to the file share.
-This user's credentials will be stored in plaintext the ECS container instance.
+This user's credentials will be stored in plaintext in the ECS container instance.

 An example module to deploy FSx with Active Directory can be found in the Terraform registry: [andreswebs/ad-fsx/aws](https://registry.terraform.io/modules/andreswebs/ad-fsx/aws/latest).